-In CY2020, 0 households successfully graduated, and 9 households were exited for various other reasons, and 10 new families joined the program.
-As of December 2020, there are 83 households in the program.
+In CY2021, 3 households successfully graduated, and 27 households were exited for various other reasons, and 1 new family joined the program.
+As of December 2021, there are 67 households in the program.
 Due to the time-limited feature, as households reach the end of their term of participation and graduate from the program, HACSM is able to admit new eligible households to the program.

-In CY2020, 24 households requested Hardship waivers to extend their program participation.
+In CY2021, 33 households requested Hardship waivers to extend their program participation.
 Following is a list of the types of program extension requests that were received and the outcomes:

-- 13 requests were received from households where all members are either elderly and/or disabled and all were approved. - 0 request was received from a single adult household, with a disabled minor, and the request was approved. - 9 requests were received due to the "tight rental markets" condition, and all were approved. - 2 requests were received and approved needing additional time to complete FSS educational goals.
+- 24 requests were received from households where all members are either elderly and/or disabled and 22 were approved - 1 request was received from a single adult household, with a disabled minor, and 0 requests were approved - 1 request was received due to the "tight rental markets" condition, and 0 were approved - 7 requests were received due to the need to complete self-sufficiency activities and 6 were approved